swirlai/swirl-search/docs/Admin-Guide.md

 | logs/celery-worker.log | Contains the log of Celery tasks | Very involved in federation, look for detailed information regarding errors in `search.status` or partial results |
 | logs/celery-beats.log | Contains the log of the celery-beats service, which is only used by the Search Expiration and Subscription Services | Look here for issues with subscription or expiration not working |

-From the Swirl root directory, try running:
+From the SWIRL root directory, try running:

 ``` shell
 python swirl.py logs/